jetbrains-academy/rustlings-course/Guessing Game/Programming a Guessing Game/Allowing Multiple Guesses with Looping/task.md

 // --snip--
 ```

-##### Listing 2-5: Ignoring a non-number guess and asking for another guess instead of crashing the program
+##### Example of ignoring a non-number guess and asking for another guess instead of crashing the program

 Switching from an `expect` call to a `match` expression is how you generally move from crashing on an error to handling the error.
 Remember that `parse` returns a `Result` type and `Result` is an enum that has the variants `Ok` or `Err`.
 We’re using a `match` expression here, as we did with the `Ordering` result of the `cmp` method.